move-frontend/copilot-workshop/README.md

 This repository is organized into the following sections:

-### Exercises (Step-by-Step Learning)
+### Exercises

-The `exercises` directory contains guided, step-by-step learning materials:
+The `exercises` directory contains focused, hands-on activities to build practical skills with GitHub Copilot:

+- **completions-exercise.md**: Master the art of basic code completions
+- **chat-exercise.md**: Learn to effectively use Copilot Chat for problem-solving
+- **github-web-exercise.md**: Explore Copilot features integrated with GitHub.com
+- **github-exercises.md**: Practice GitHub-specific integrations with Copilot
+- **dependency-audits.md**: Use Copilot with GitHub Actions and Dependabot

+Each exercise includes instructions and challenges designed to build proficiency with specific Copilot features.

+### Features

+The `features` directory provides comprehensive documentation on Copilot's capabilities:

+- **code-completions.md**: In-depth guide to Copilot's core suggestion capabilities
+- **copilot-chat.md**: How to leverage conversational AI for programming assistance
+- **agent-mode.md**: Advanced techniques for using Copilot as a virtual pair programmer
-- **01-basic-completions**: Getting started with Copilot suggestions
+- **multi-file-editing.md**: Working with Copilot across multiple files in your project
-- **02-function-generation**: Creating functions with natural language prompts
-- **03-refactoring-techniques**: Using Copilot to improve existing code
+- **github-web-integration.md**: Using Copilot features directly on GitHub.com
-- **04-test-generation**: Generating comprehensive test suites
-- **05-documentation**: Creating documentation and comments with AI

-Each exercise includes clear instructions, starter code in TypeScript, and expected outcomes.
-These exercises provide a foundation for working effectively with GitHub Copilot.

-### Challenges (Problem-Solving Activities)
+The features directory includes its own README with a comprehensive features overview and use cases matrix.

+### Setup Guides

-The `challenges` directory contains open-ended problem-solving activities:
+The `setup-guides` directory contains instructions for getting started:

-- **employee-directory**: Build a company directory application
-- **algorithm-puzzles**: Solve algorithmic challenges with Copilot's help
-- **integration-challenges**: Create integrations with external services and APIs

-Challenges are designed to be more flexible and can be completed in any programming language or platform.
+- **vscode.md**: Detailed Visual Studio Code setup instructions
+- **jetbrains.md**: JetBrains IDE configuration guide
+- **license-tiers.md**: Comprehensive breakdown of GitHub Copilot licensing options, from Free to Enterprise tiers

 ### Resources

 The `resources` directory contains additional learning materials:

-- **language-adaptation**: Guidelines for applying exercises in different programming languages
+- **cheatsheet.md**: Quick reference for Copilot commands and techniques
-- **prompts**: Collection of effective prompts for various development tasks
+- **effective-prompts.md**: Collection of useful prompts for various development tasks
+- **video-references.md**: Links to official tutorial videos
+- **real-world-examples.md**: Examples from actual projects

 ## Getting Started

 1. Ensure you have [GitHub Copilot](https://github.com/features/copilot) enabled in your IDE
 2. Clone this repository to your local machine
 3. Review the setup guides in the `setup-guides` directory for your specific IDE
+   - Check `license-tiers.md` to understand the Copilot subscription options
+   - Follow the setup instructions in `vscode.md` or `jetbrains.md`
-4. Start with the basic exercises in the `exercises/basic` directory
+4. Explore the `features` directory to understand Copilot's capabilities
-5. Progress to challenges in the `exercises/challenges` directory when ready
+5. Work through the exercises in the `exercises` directory
 6. Use the resources directory for reference materials and effective prompts

 ## Repository Organization